|Characteristics, structure and resources of the sector|

 A pilot-scale project using cage production systems was implemented with the aim of promoting this type of system.
 Bahrain is a small island nation with limited land resources.
 The expansion of extensive land-based developments is not feasible and would be at the expense of other urban developments and the marine environment.
 It is advantageous, however, for the country to promote private sector investments in intensive land based mariculture activities and open-water cage culture.All research and production efforts are focused on the development and refinement of appropriate economically efficient technologies and the production of marine finfish juveniles for sale, for stock enhancement programmes as well as for the limited use in land based grow-out tanks.

 The Kingdom of Bahrain has good potential for fish farming considering the advantages offered by the climate, location, coastal area, and market.
 Many types of aquaculture activities are feasible and a wide range of aquatic species could be cultured.
-Bahrain, by virtue of its location, possesses rich finfish and shellfish resources, some of these have already been identified as potentially suitable for aquaculture development by the National Mariculture Centre within the Directorate of Marine Resources, an affiliate of the General Directorate for the Protection of Marine Resources within the Public Commission for the Protection of Marine Resources, Environment and Wildlife in the Kingdom of Bahrain.
+Bahrain, by virtue of its location, possesses rich finfish and shellfish resources, some of these have already been identified as potentially suitable for aquaculture development by the National Mariculture Centre within the Directorate of Fisheries, an affiliate of the Ministry of Municipalities Affairs and Urban Planning in the Kingdom of Bahrain.

 Fish landing statistics in the country indicate a large and steady deficit in its supply of fish.
 Meanwhile, the demand and per capita consumption of fish products has continued to increase over the last two decades.
 This is due primarily to the increased public awareness about the health benefits of fish consumption.
 The fisheries resources in the waters surrounding the Kingdom cannot meet this increased demand.
 In the long-term, it is felt that investment in the development of an aquaculture sector will contribute to the food security and self-sufficiency of Bahrain and its ability to earn foreign exchange through the export of aquatic products.

-Currently, the Directorate of Marine Resources consists of the Director, 22 professional and technical staff and 14 support staff who are involved in all mariculture activities undertaken by the National Mariculture Centre.
+Currently, the Directorate of Fisheries consists of the Director, 4 professional, 18 technical staff and 11 support staff who are involved in all mariculture activities undertaken by the National Mariculture Centre.
 The Director and the senior staff all have post graduate degrees.
 All technical staffs are well educated and trained in mariculture sciences with many years of experience in this field.
 The technicians are school graduates with extensive training and experience, working in different areas of mariculture research, such as brood stock management, hatchery techniques, live food production, juvenile and grow-out production, nutrition and fish pathology.

 There are at present, proposals to increase the staff in order to meet the requirements for the proposed expansion of research activities and the promotion of commercial mariculture projects in the Kingdom.